 So I’d say you can in the box for $25K but if you want to really get value out of it you will want to spend more.
 Factoring in travel costs and extra fees it’s probably closer to $50-100K/year for a full effort.” – Kris Tuttle, Director of Research, Soundview Technology

-These quotations are instructive regarding the costs to vendors to hire Gartner, and their cost estimates are similar.
+These quotations are instructive regarding vendors’ costs to hire Gartner, and their cost estimates are similar.
 However, I want to note that these are only the explicit or direct costs of hiring Gartner.
 There are also internal costs that a vendor must tabulate to calculate their total costs.

 The Internal Costs of Hiring Gartner

-For example, not included in these costs estimates is the vendor’s labor cost to comply with Gartner’s requirements.
+For example, the vendor’s labor cost is not included in these cost estimates to comply with Gartner’s requirements.
 There are forms to be filled out and communication with Gartner to keep up.
-A software vendor might make a similar investment when trying to make a software deal.
+A software vendor might make a similar investment when making a software deal.
 The difference is that there is no software sale at the end of the process, only the potential that future customers will contact the software vendor because of the better ranking provided by Gartner.
-A vendor can quickly recover that much in software sales and consulting fees that would result from an improved Gartner rating.
+A vendor can quickly recover that much in software sales and consulting fees resulting from an improved Gartner rating.

 Gartner has a lot of overhead to be placed in their MQ.
-Gartner analysts have huge egos, and vendors report that if they pay, as well as make the analyst feel good about themselves, they score better.
-Some people can be hired that look after alliances that disingenuously compliment Gartner analysts and tell them how much they value their advice.
+Gartner analysts have huge egos, and vendors report that they score better if they pay and make the analyst feel good about themselves.
+Some people can be hired to look after alliances that disingenuously compliment Gartner analysts and tell them how much they value their advice.

-There is no reason as to why dealing with Gartner should cost this much, except that Gartner is in a dominant position in the IT analyst space, and therefore vendors can expect to have to play by their rules.
-Gartner can demand a premium payment from software vendors, and many software vendors are obligated to pay it.
+There is no reason why dealing with Gartner should cost this much, except that Gartner is in a dominant position in the IT analyst space, and therefore vendors can expect to have to play by their rules.
+Gartner can demand a premium payment from software vendors, and many are obligated to pay it.

-In addition to consulting services, there is a cost to participate in Gartner conferences, which start at roughly $35,000 for the basic package (booth at a conference, Gartner-arranged private get-together with potential clients, etc.), and can move up rapidly in price.
+In addition to consulting services, there is a cost to participate in Gartner conferences, which starts at roughly $35,000 for the basic package (booth at a conference, Gartner-arranged private get-together with potential clients, etc.) and can move up rapidly in price.

-I have spoken with several vendors who mentioned that buying their technology advisement services assists them in getting a better ranking with Gartner.
+I have spoken with several vendors who mentioned that buying their technology advisement services helps them get a better ranking with Gartner.
 However, these technology advisor services are enormously expensive per consulting hour.
-Furthermore, the question of how much to spend very much depends upon the characteristics of the company, with size being the most important determining factor, which is why I broke down the benefits by vendor size in the following paragraphs.
+Furthermore, the question of how much to spend depends on the company’s characteristics, with size being the most important determining factor, which is why I broke down the benefits by vendor size in the following paragraphs.

 For Large Vendors

-For the major software vendors, their participation is a godsend, and the decision to participate is an easy one.
-I am certainly not telling large vendors anything they don’t already know.
-Furthermore, large companies like SAP, Oracle, and Microsoft have so much money, what is several million handed over to Gartner?
+The primary software vendors’ participation is a godsend, and deciding to participate is easy.
+I am certainly not telling prominent vendors anything they don’t already know.
+Furthermore, large companies like SAP, Oracle, and Microsoft have so much money; what is several million handed over to Gartner?
 Gartner’s methodologies are designed to make these large vendors look as good as possible, so the value to these vendors is excellent, and they all sign up for Gartner’s services.

-While not the most extreme example, neither SAP not Oracle should be where they are listed in this MQ.
+While not the most extreme example, neither SAP nor Oracle should be listed in this MQ.
 However, they were placed where they are due to the money paid by SAP and Oracle to Gartner every year.

-For the significant vendors, Gartner is just one of several strategies that allow them not to have to compete as much on their product, which includes partnering with major consulting companies, promoting the integration of applications within their suites, etc.
+For the significant vendors, Gartner is just one of several strategies that allow them not to compete for as much on their product, including partnering with major consulting companies, promoting the integration of applications within their suites, etc.